-- A. Shortcuts: This palette contains shortcuts to the Getting Started window, as well as your most common photo storage locations. - B. ON1 360/Preferences/Help/Panel icons: Accesses the ON1 360 status window, the ON1 Help menu or Photo RAW's Preferences window.
-The icon at the bottom opens and closes the left panel.
-(See "Using ON1 360 with Photo RAW" on page 59 for more on the syncing service.) - C. My Catalogs/Browse/Presets Panels: Switch between the cataloged folders panel, local drives and cloud sources, and presets by clicking on the tabs. - D. Cataloged Folders/Local Drives Panes: Shows your cataloged folders (shown) or local disks and cloud sources, depending upon which tab has been selected. - E. Albums Pane: This pane allows you to create albums or collections of images.
-Albums can be grouped into subfolders for easy organization. - F. Dates Pane: Search for photos based on the capture date. - G. Advanced Search Pane: Search for photos in your library based on any metadata, and save your searches to find them later.
-(Formerly known as the Filters pane.)
+- A. Short Cuts: This palette contains shortcuts to your most common photo storage locations. - B. Preferences/Help icons: Accesses the ON1 Help menu or Photo RAW's Preferences window. - C. Browse/Presets Panels: Switch between the Browse panel and Presets by clicking on the tab. - D. Folders Pane: Shows your cataloged folders, local disks and cloud sources. - E. Albums Pane: This pane allows you to create albums or collections of images.
+Albums can be grouped into subfolders for easy organization. - F. Dates Pane: Search for photos based on the capture date. - G. Filters Pane: Search for photos in your library based on any metadata, and save your searches to find them later. - H. Tethered Shooting Pane: This lets you connect your camera to your computer; you can capture images directly from the camera to ON1 Photo RAW. - I. Recent Pane: This keeps track of recently opened files and folders. - J. View Selector: (Icons from left) Open/close the Browse/Presets panel; toggle Dual Display Mode on and off; switch between Grid, Detail, Filmstrip, Compare and Map views.

-- H. Tethered Shooting Pane: This lets you connect your camera to your computer; you can capture images directly from the camera to ON1 Photo RAW. - I. Recent Pane: This keeps track of recently opened files and folders. - J. View Selector: (Icons from left) Open/close the Browse/Presets panel; toggle Dual Display Mode on and off; switch between Grid, Detail, Filmstrip, Compare and Map views. - K. Preview: The window where you can view your images in thumbnail or detail view. - L. Thumbnail Size/Sort Options: The slider adjusts the thumbnail size, while the Sort By pop-up adjusts sort order based on standard selection criteria, such as file name, date captured and more.
-(You can also create your own custom sort order.) - M. Breadcrumbs: This shows the path of the selected image or folder in the Preview area, displaying the number of files and folders you are viewing. - N. Search Field: Lets you search in the current view for any available metadata based on the search string.
-(Uses the Advanced Search pane.) - O. Copy to My Catalogs: Clicking this button lets you add the currently selected photos to any of your existing cataloged folders. - P. Raw Preview Mode: Lets you set how you would like to view photos in Detail mode.
-Fast will use embedded previews from the photos, while Accurate will generate a color-balanced preview. - Q. Info Pane: This section will give you detailed metadata about your image when available.
-(Also displays Navigator and Histogram panes when viewing in Filmstrip, Detail and Compare modes.) - R. Metadata Pane: This pane will show your metadata for the selected image. - S. EXIF/IPTC/Location Info: Displays additional detailed information about the selected file. - T. Keyword List: All keywords found in your image catalog. - U. Reset All/Sync: These buttons let you synchronize the edit settings of one image on another (or group).
-Reset All removes all edit adjustments made in Edit from the selected image or group of images. - V. Module Selector: Use this to switch to other modules inside ON1 Photo RAW 2020. - W. Panorama/HDR/Focus: When multiple images are selected in Browse, use these buttons to create panoramas, high dynamic range (HDR) or focus-stacked images.
-(See "Combining Photos with Photo RAW" on page 142 for information on using these features.) - X. Export/Print/Share: Shortcuts for exporting (Resize), printing and sharing selected photos.
+- K. Preview: The window where you can view your images in thumbnail or detail view. - L. Thumbnail Size/Sort Options: The slider adjusts the thumbnail size, while the Sort By pop-up adjusts sort order based on standard selection criteria, such as file name, date captured and more.
+(You can also create your own custom sort order.) - M. Breadcrumbs: This shows the path of the selected image or folder in the Preview area, displaying the number of files and folders you are viewing. - N. Raw Preview Mode: Lets you set how you would like to view photos in Detail mode.
+Fast will use embedded previews from the photos, while Accurate will generate a color-balanced preview. - O. Info Pane: This section will give you detailed metadata about your image when available.
+(Also displays Navigator and Histogram panes when viewing in Filmstrip, Detail and Compare modes.) - P. Metadata Pane: This pane will show your metadata for your selected image. - Q. EXIF/IPTC Info: Displays additional detailed information about your selected file. - R. Keyword List: List of all keywords in your image catalog. - S. Reset All/Sync: These buttons let you synchronize the edit settings of one image on another (or group).
+Reset All removes all edit adjustments made in Edit from the selected image or group of images. - T. Module Selector: Use this to switch to other modules inside ON1 Photo RAW 2020. - U. Panorama/HDR/Focus: When multiple images are selected in Browse, use these buttons to create panoramas, high dynamic range (HDR) or focus-stacked images.
+(See "Combining Photos with Photo RAW" on page 133 for information on using these features.) - V. Export/Print/Share: Shortcuts for exporting (Resize), printing and sharing selected photos.
 The bottom icon will open and close the Info pane.